Yeonhova/Purple-Boomerang-Profreshers/README.md

-“it is possible to get from the starting position to treasure?”, The recursive abstraction can find the boolean value of the statement “it is possible to get from the starting position to treasure?”, starting with the right-most, untravelled path.
+“it is possible to get from the starting position to treasure?”, The recursive abstraction can find the boolean value of the statement “it is possible to get from the starting position to treasure?”, starting with the next step cycling in the South, East, North, and West directions.

 ## Base Cases
 If the current path leads to a treasure (when the explorer is on the treasure),